bocadilloproject/bocadillo/docs/topics/http/responses.md

             yield str(num)
 ```

-::: tip
+::: warning
-By default, a stream response is also sent [in chunks](#chunked-responses) to allow clients to consume it as a stream too.
-You can disable this behavior with `@res.stream(chunked=False)`.
+A stream response is not chunk-encoded by default, which means that clients will still receive the response in one piece.
+To send the response in chunks, follow the instructions described in [Chunked responses](#chunked-responses).
 :::

 ::: tip